devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

      - for $i word_in $(ls):
        - log_i: Found file $i.

-  Loops probably also work as you'd expect - they've got the control variable and an "iterator".
+  Loops probably also work as you'd expect - they've got the control variable and an iterable.
   Loop iterators are **expressions**, see :ref:`expressions_ref`.
 Note, that you can use two forms of for loop.
 If you use ``word_in``, DevAssistant will split the given expression on whitespace and then iterate over that, while if you use ``in``, DevAssistant will iterate